Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I stocked up on hair color and a toilet cleaning system and refills early this year when I had coupons, and they were on sale.

 On Sunday, cut out coupons from the paper and file them in a box for 3x5 inch index cards.
 You can bring this with you each time you go grocery shopping.
-Then if you see something on clearance, you have a coupon for.

 I think it's safe to say that most of us have, at some point or another, purchased an expensive time-keeping system such as a Day Timers.
 After the year runs out, we often store these on some shelf because we can't bear to part with the investment.